The Three Legged Stool

 These descendants will honor this generation for constructing stools that, not only withstand the riggers of time, but become the standards for future societies.

 Body, mind, and spirit is the bulwark of some institutes.
 I am encouraging stature, aptitude, and attitude to be our pillars, or if you will, our legs of the proverbial stool.
-Upright and solid, the tripods are to hold up a universe.
+Upright and solid, the tripod that can hold up a whole universe.

 Ronald C. Downie